thunderrabbit/barefoot_rob/content/blog/2020/04/11getting-myself-out-there.md

 8. What keeps you from making this change?
 9. If you could get any help making this change, what would it be?

+(Edit to add: I have hired a business coach as an accountability buddy and one of the first tasks is to create a Market Research Survey and send to people who I think are in my niche of potential clients.

+I will keep the raw data to myself, and I hope to use the answers in aggregate to help plan my business promotion.
+I personally will search the answers for recurring themes and refer to those themes (that I can address) in ad copy for my business.

+For example, if most people use the word boonfarkle in their description, I may use that word in my ad copy.
+"Are you working in a boonfarkle?"
+But I won't say or share "N% of people are working in a boonfarkle" (for any value of N).

+end edit)

 Tada!
 If you send me your answers to the above questions, I will happily offer a one hour session to help you find your inner strength to make this change in your life!